jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * `fillrange` one of `:none`, `:tozerox`, `:tonextx`, `:tozeroy` (or `0`), `:tonexty`, `:toself`, `:tonext`.
 The default for `Shape` instances is `:toself`.

 Use `stroke` to specify attributes for the enclosing polygonal line.
+The `stroke` function matches by type: strings and symbols are matched to the lines styles, if no match a color is assumed; values in `(0,1)` are identified as transparency levels,  integers are identified as line widths.

 !!! note
     Unlike `Plots.jl` `Shape` instances can not be used directly as marker shapes.